Quicklist: Types of Fireplaces

-It’s also important to consider the cost of fireplace installation for electric, gas, gel, and ethanol models.
-Certain models can be installed by yourself, but you need a professional to install others, adding more money onto your bill.
+It’s also important to consider the cost of fireplace installation for electric, gas, gel and ethanol models.
+Certain models can be installed by yourself, but you need a professional to install others, adding more money to your bill.

 If you buy a wood-burning fireplace that requires an annual professional inspection, it’s important to factor those costs into your total.
 They generally run around $100 to $250 per year.

 Gas fireplaces also require an annual professional inspection.
 These cost around $100 to $150 per year.